Manage Source Code Versions with Subversion

-Subversion is a traditional centralized version control system.
-Used by software developers to track changes during the production and maintenance of a project, SVN is a familiar and standard component in many development tool chains.
-Subversion was developed as a replacement for the “CVS” version control system.
-SVN attempts to fix many of the major problems with the CVS system without requiring any paradigm shifts in the way software is developed.
+Subversion (SVN) is a centralized version control system.
+Used by software developers to track changes during the production and maintenance of a project.
+SVN is a familiar and standard component in many development tool chains.
+Subversion was developed as a replacement for the Concurrent Versions System (CVS).
+SVN attempts to fix many of the major problems with CVS without requiring any paradigm shifts in the way software is developed:

-svnserver, the server process will not put the commit data in the server’s database.
+svnserver, the server process will not put the commit data in the server’s database until specifically told to.

 - Files and directories can be renamed while still maintaining a coherent record of the files.

-Because subversion uses a centralized architecture, in order to collaborate with others you must have a server to host the project.
-This document outlines both the installation and setup of subversion as well as the basic use of
+Because Subversion uses a centralized architecture, in order to collaborate with others you must have a server to host the project.
+This guide outlines both the installation and setup of Subversion as well as the basic use of

-There are a number of options for accessing and managing Subversion repositories on local systems.
-Your favorite subversion client will be connected to and interact with the repositories that you configure on your Linode.
-If you access and use your subversion repositories using the standard shell commands and
+There are many options for accessing and managing Subversion repositories on local systems.
+You can use any Subversion client to connect to and interact with the repositories that you configure on your Linode.
+This guide will use standard shell commands and the

 Subversion is included in the software repositories of most major Linux distributions.
 Installing the

-subversion package installs all of the tools that you need in order to properly administer and maintain your subversion repositories.
-Additionally, tools needed to access subversion repositories as clients will be installed on your system.
+subversion package installs all of the tools that you need to administer and maintain your Subversion repositories, as well as client utilities.

 apt-get install subversion